CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/1 - MVP Part 1/README.md

 ### Project Documentation

 The project has a seperate [documentation page](https://docs.rs/odra/latest/odra/).
 However, the purpose and usage details of the project should be more clearly stated in the readme and documentation.
 In addition, project codes are kept on 5 different repository.
 This makes the documentation much more important in terms of intelligibility.
 The accepted project proposal states that the documentation will be written in the 3rd milestone.
-The reviewer states that these situations should be taken into account when writing the documentation.
+The reviewer observes that these situations should be taken into account when writing the documentation.

 Requirement | Finding
 ------------ | -------------